Antique jewelry for the modern woman

 Most types of jewelry can be cleaned periodically to remove grime, dirt, and grease that builds up over time and reduces its beauty by simply using a soft toothbrush with mild non-detergent soap, and warm water.

-Simply soak a piece of your jewelry in warm water and dab a little soap on the toothbrush and gently scrub the item.
+In a small bowl, soak your jewelry in warm water, dab a little soap on a toothbrush, and gently scrub the item.
 Make sure to clean in and around any holes and crevices where dirt can get trapped easily.
 Then rinse the piece with water and dry with a lint-free cloth like paper towels or a jewelry cloth if you have one.

 We DO NOT advise this for any soft or porous stones like pearls, coral, turquoise, and opal.
 Instead, use a soft, lint-free cloth or non-treated jewelry cloth to clean these sensitive stones and restore luster.

 We DO NOT advise wearing your jewelry during strenuous physical activities like working out or moving heavy objects, which can damage stones and/or dent and scratch metals.